Models of Jacobians of curves: The strict logarithmic Jacobian and the Picard space

 \section{The strict logarithmic Jacobian and the Picard space}

-Over Dedekind base $S$, Raynaud constructed the N\'eron model of the Jacobian of a curve $X/S$ as the quotient of the relative Picard space by the closure $\bar e$ of the unit section.
-When $\dim S >1$ the closure $\bar e$ is in general not $S$-flat, nor a subgroup, and so this quotient does not exist.
-In \cite{Holmes2014Neron-models-an}, \cite{Orecchia2018A-criterion-for} and \cite{Poiret} necessary and sufficient conditions for the flatness of $\bar e$ are given, proving the existence of separated N\'eron models when these conditions hold.
-In this section we show that Raynaud's approach can be extended over higher-dimensional bases even when the $\bar e$ is not $S$-flat, simply by replacing $\bar e$ by its largest open subspace $\bar e^\et$ which is \'etale over $S$.
+Over Dedekind base $S$, Raynaud constructed the N\'eron model of the Jacobian of a curve $X/S$ as the quotient of the relative Picard space by the closure $\bar e$ of the unit section (see \cite[Section 9.5]{Bosch1990Neron-models}).
+When $\dim S >1$ the closure $\bar e$ is in general neither $S$-flat nor a subgroup, and so this quotient is not representable.
+In \cite{Holmes2014Neron-models-an} and \cite{Orecchia2018A-criterion-for}, necessary and sufficient conditions for the flatness of $\bar e$ are given, proving the existence of separated N\'eron models when these conditions hold.
+In this section we show that Raynaud's approach can be extended over higher-dimensional bases even when $\bar e$ is not $S$-flat, simply by replacing $\bar e$ by its largest open subspace $\bar e^\et$ which is \'etale over $S$.
 This allows us to describe the N\'eron model (constructed above as the algebraic space $\sLPic^0$) as the quotient of the Picard space by $\bar e^\et$, under somewhat more restrictive assumptions on $X/S$.
+The construction of the N\'eron model in \cite{Poiret} is done by gluing local models of this form.

 Letting $\pi\colon X\to S$ be a log curve, we write $\Pic^{tot 0}$ for the kernel of the composition $\Pic_{X/S}\to \ZZ[\Irr_{X/S}]\xrightarrow{\Sigma} \ZZ$.
 There is a canonical map

 taking a line bundle to the associated log line bundle.